NunoAlexandre/nunoalexandre.github.io/_posts/2017-03-17-small-is-beautiful.markdown

 <iframe src="https://www.youtube.com/embed/B3b4tremI5o?ecver=2" width="500" height="275" allowfullscreen></iframe>
 </div>

+Uncle Bob says that the only way to keep a continuous, long-term good pace is by keeping the code clean.
-As a developer, the best way to keep the code clean and maintainable is by keeping it small: instead of having big methods, break them into smaller ones - some end up being classes, others just methods, but all end up being small parts and very clear in what they do.
+And I believe the best way to keep the code clean and maintainable is by keeping it small.

+What do I mean my small?
+Well, by smaller I don't necessarily mean fewer lines.
+I rather have 3 understandable lines of code to deal with than a long and squeezed one.

+Having that said, what I am really for is to keep _whatever it is_ (classes, modules, functions, interfaces, etc) with a single, well-defined domain of concern.

+Classes with more than 100 lines and methods with more than 4 are, most likely, doing more than they should.
+They are concerned with more than one domain and that makes them difficult to maintain.
+They are shallow, difficult to test and don't fit in our heads.

+On the contrary, small parts with a single responsibility are far more easy to maintain, to compose and to test.

+We want our code to require as low cognitive weight as possible, to fit in a small screen and to have people feeling comfortable to change.

 ### Getting Small